jackiechen19940708/Compilers/IPO.md

 ### HotColdSplitting
 ModulePass
 HotColdSplitting.cpp HotColdSplitting.h
-Help improve memory locality of code. identify cold blocks and move them into separate function
+Help improve memory locality of code. identify cold blocks and move them into separate function.
+When the splitting pass finds a cold block, it grows a maximal cold region around that block. the maximal region contains all blocks post-dominated by the sink.
+In theory, these blocks are as cold as the sink.
+Once a region is found, it's split out of the original function provided it's profitable to do so.

 can improve:
 use PM to get domtrees and preserve BFI&BPI